jamescer/osrs-tools/README.md

 ## Old School Runescape Quest Tool

-A collection of old school runescape data in order to help developers create something special.
+A [Node Package](https://www.npmjs.com/package/osrs-quest-tool) to provide data for all current old school runescape quests.
+Creating tools to help junior software developers build things they are passionate about.
+Work in progress and issues should be reported to cerniglj1@hawkmail.newpaltz.edu or jamesmcerniglia@gmail.com or reported under the [issues tab on gituhb](https://github.com/cerniglj1/osrs-quest-tool/issues).

 ## Installation